callmegar/technomachy/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is German Rodriguez.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Versatile and experienced technologist.
+- Hardcore pin collector.
+- Youth football Coach.
+- Sith Lord.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+For 20 years I have designed and implemented complex, highly available and scalable architectures for major international retail chains, airlines and financial stock markets, both on premises and on multiple public clouds, I am passionate about family, enjoy engaging and being an active community member.